Antigravity 2.0 Subagent Recipes: How I Prompted Multi-Agent Workflows Day One

 Cross-reference: If you're evaluating whether Antigravity 2.0 fits your stack at all, see my Google I/O 2026 builder action list for the decision framework.
 If you want the deeper comparison between all major AI coding assistants, I'll be publishing that pillar post later this month.

-Google Antigravity 2.0—announced at I/O 2026 this week—is a complete re-architecture that shifts from "AI-enhanced IDE" to "agent-first platform."
-If you used Antigravity v1, the interface felt like a VS Code fork with Gemini bolted on.
-Version 2.0 inverts that: the agent harness is the primary system, and the editor is just one of several surfaces that can attach to it.
+Google's Antigravity 2.0 announcement at I/O 2026 marks a complete re-architecture from "AI-enhanced IDE" to "agent-first platform."
+Where v1 felt like a VS Code fork with Gemini bolted on, 2.0 inverts the model: the agent harness is the primary system, and the editor becomes one of several attachable surfaces.

-The six changes that matter for production work:
+The six architectural changes I configure for production work:

-1. Standalone Desktop App — A purpose-built agent orchestration surface, not a repurposed code editor.
-The new Manager view shows all active agents, their assigned tasks, real-time progress, and artifact outputs.
-You can spawn parallel subagents without cluttering your coding context.
+Standalone Desktop App — I use the purpose-built Agent Manager as my orchestration surface, not a repurposed code editor.
+The Manager view shows all my active agents, their assigned tasks, real-time progress, and artifact outputs.
+I spawn parallel subagents here without cluttering my coding context in Cursor.

-4. Cross-Platform Terminal Sandboxing — Secure Mode now provides genuine process isolation, not just chroot Theater.
-Agents run in constrained containers with explicit filesystem, network, and syscall policies.
-Critical for the client-work recipes later in this post.
+Cross-Platform Terminal Sandboxing — Secure Mode provides genuine process isolation.
+I enable this for all client-work recipes; agents run in constrained containers with explicit filesystem, network, and syscall policies.

-The pricing math matters for the subagent orchestration model.
-When you're running 5-10 parallel subagents, each making multiple tool calls and iterating on outputs, token efficiency becomes your primary cost driver.
-At typical agent workloads, Antigravity 2.0 with Gemini 3.5 Flash runs 40-60% cheaper than equivalent workloads on Claude Code or Cursor with their default models.
+The pricing math directly impacts my subagent orchestration costs.
+When I'm running 5-10 parallel subagents—each making multiple tool calls and iterating on outputs—token efficiency becomes my primary cost driver.
+Based on Google's published pricing and my tracked usage, Antigravity 2.0 with Gemini 3.5 Flash runs 40-60% cheaper than equivalent workloads on Claude Code or Cursor with their default models.

-One migration note: If you're currently using the Gemini CLI, Google is actively nudging users toward agy (Antigravity CLI).
-The Gemini CLI will continue working through Q3 2026, but new features—especially the subagent orchestration and scheduled task features—are Antigravity-only.
-Plan your migration before summer.
+My migration note: If you're currently using the legacy Gemini CLI, Google is actively nudging users toward agy (Antigravity CLI).
+The Gemini CLI will continue working through Q3 2026, but new features—especially subagent orchestration and scheduled tasks—are Antigravity-only.
+I completed my migration the day 2.0 launched.

 Cross-reference: For the full I/O 2026 announcement context and 9 immediate actions to take this week, see my builder's action list from I/O day.
 This post assumes you've already decided Antigravity 2.0 belongs in your evaluation queue.